 - Medical malpractice: Mistakes made by doctors and others in the medical field can be potentially lethal.
 Even if they had good intentions, medical professionals can be held responsible for their mistakes.

-- Motor Vehicles Crashes: Car accidents, truck accidents, or motorcycle accidents can quickly become deadly, and is one of the highest causes of death in the United States.
+- Motor vehicle crashes: Car accidents, truck accidents, or motorcycle accidents can quickly become deadly, and is one of the highest causes of death in the United States.

-- Work Accidents: Accidents that lead to death at a worksite occur frequently, especially those that involve construction or hazardous machinery, and may be the basis for a wrongful death lawsuit.
+- Work Accidents: Accidents that lead to death at a worksite occur frequently, especially those that involve construction or hazardous machinery, and may be the basis for a lawsuit.

 - Product Liability: Defective products, whether by design or manufacture, can have deficiencies that put the user at risk.
 The manufacturer can be held responsible when its negligence caused the death of a loved one.

-If any of these scenarios was responsible for the death of a loved one, their surviving family should call an Elgin accidental death lawyer to discuss their next steps.
+If any of these scenarios was responsible for the accidental death of a loved one, their surviving family should call a lawyer in Elgin to discuss their next steps.

 Who May File a Claim for Wrongful Death?